joergkrause/svogv/projects/svogv/README.md

 As you see we use several decorators.
 We have decorators for display hints, such as `Display`.
 And we have decorators to manage the validation, such as `MaxLength()`.

-The usage is simple; just import like this:
+The usage is simple; just import like this (selection, there are more options):

 ~~~
 import {